Azure/azure-powershell/src/AppService/docs/latest-2019-04-30/Update-AzWebAppHybridConnection.md

 ```

 ### -RelayName
-The name of the Service Bus relay.
+The relay name for this hybrid connection.

 ```yaml
 Type: System.String